This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and…. embarrassment.

 I. Minimum Ages

 Young people often want part-time jobs.
 Many jobs are in hospitality.
 Some involve working with alcohol.
 Youths want to know if they are old enough for them.
 What’s the minimum age to serve alcohol in a restaurant?
 What’s it for tending bar?
-And what about for selling alcohol for off-site consumption?
+And what about for selling alcohol for use elsewhere?

-Ohio alcohol laws permit adults 19 years or older to serve alcohol in venues for on-site drinking.
+Ohio alcohol laws permit adults 19 years or older to serve alcohol in venues for on-site use.
 And the same age for those who sell beer “across a bar.”
-However, to sell wine or spirits, a bartender must be at least 21 years of age.
+But to sell wine or spirits, a bartender must be at least 21 years of age.

 This distinction is based an old myth.
-It’s that wine and spirits are more alcoholic than beer.
+It’s that wine and distilled spirits (liquor) are more alcoholic than beer.
 This is false.
-Standard drinks of beer, wine and spirits have the same amount of alcohol.
-It’s 0.6 ounce of pure alcohol.
+Standard drinks of beer, wine and spirits have the same amount of pure alcohol.
+It’s six-tenths of an ounce.
 They’re all the same alcohol-wise.

-To sell alcohol for off-site drinking, the age is adulthood.
+To sell alcohol for use elsewhere, the age is adulthood.
 That is, age 18 or older.

 Those of any age under 21 may drink with a parent or guardian present.
 They may also drink with their legal-age spouse.
-Finally, they may drink for legally specified religious, educational, or medical purposes.
+And they may drink for legally defined religious, educational, or medical purposes.

 Those under 21 may not buy alcohol.
-However, they may buy to help police entrap clerks.
+But they may buy to help police entrap clerks.
 The use of a false ID to buy alcohol is a crime.